What is workplace bullying?

-- Repeated hurtful remarks or attacks, or making fun of your work or you as a person (including your family, sex, sexuality, gender identity, race or culture, education or economic background)
+- Repeated hurtful remarks or attacks, or making fun of your work or you as a person (including your family, sex, sexual orientation, gender identity, race or culture, education or economic background)

-- Sexual harassment, particularly stuff like unwelcome touching and sexually explicit comments and requests that make you uncomfortable
+- Sexual harassment, particularly unwelcome touching and sexually explicit comments and requests that make you uncomfortable

-- Excluding you or stopping you from working with people or taking part in activities that relates to your work
+- Excluding you or stopping you from working with people or taking part in activities that relate to your work

-- Playing mind games, ganging up on you, or other types of psychological harassment
+- Playing mind games on you, ganging up on you, or other types of psychological harassment

 - Intimidation (making you feel less important and undervalued)

 - Giving you pointless tasks that have nothing to do with your job

 - Giving you impossible jobs that can’t be done in the given time or with the resources provided

 - Deliberately changing your work hours or schedule to make it difficult for you

 - Deliberately holding back information you need for getting your work done properly

 - Pushing, shoving, tripping, grabbing you in the workplace

 - Attacking or threatening with equipment, knives, guns, clubs or any other type of object that can be turned into a weapon

 - Initiation or hazing – where you are made to do humiliating or inappropriate things in order to be accepted as part of the team.